Owami Davies: Fourth murder arrest over missing student nurse

 Det Ch Insp Penney added: "As a result of extensive CCTV inquiries, we have a clearer idea of Owami's movements, but we still need the public to contact us and tell us what they know.

-"We would obviously like to speak to the driver of the white van that passed Owami in Derby Road, but anyone with information should call."
+"We would obviously like to speak to the driver of the white van that passed Owami in Derby Road, but anyone with information should call.

+He also said: "If you don't feel comfortable speaking to police, then you can call the independent charity Crimestoppers - they will not ask for your identity and will not trace your call."

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk